bellaAbyss/Snake/README.md

 # Snake
-A console project grom GeekBrains.
+A console project from GeekBrains.
 It's "Snake" game.